Advancing stem cell technologies to restore fertility, engineer disease resistance, and accelerate adaptation in wildlife.

 Stem Cell Technologies

-Revive & Restore’s newest program explores stem cell technology as a way to achieve offspring for endangered species, fight wildlife disease, and engineer resilience in today’s changing world.
+Revive & Restore’s newest program supports projects that are developing stem cell technology as a way to achieve offspring for endangered species, fight wildlife disease, and engineer resilience in today’s changing world.

 Wildlife populations are declining at an alarming rate, and we need innovative solutions to save species from extinction.
 Integral to human medicine, pluripotent stem cells are unspecialized cells with the capacity to become any cell type in the body, including sperm and eggs.
 Excitingly, they can be generated noninvasively from other cells through the process known as ‘reprogramming’.